awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-autoscalingplans-scalingplan.md

 ## Properties<a name="aws-resource-autoscalingplans-scalingplan-properties"></a>

 `ApplicationSource`  <a name="cfn-autoscalingplans-scalingplan-applicationsource"></a>
 A CloudFormation stack or a set of tags\.
 You can create one scaling plan per application source\.
+The `ApplicationSource` property must be present to ensure interoperability with the AWS Auto Scaling console\.
 *Required*: Yes
 *Type*: [ApplicationSource](aws-properties-autoscalingplans-scalingplan-applicationsource.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)